 Any injury to your teeth and gums should never be taken lightly, as it has the potential to lead to more serious dental health problems.
-In the event of a dental emergency, please call our office so Dr. Novak can assist you with the appropriate care.
+In the event of a dental emergency, please call our office so our emergency dentist in Burlington, VT, Dr. Novak, can assist you with the appropriate care.
 Below are a few tips to follow before your visit to ensure that your treatment when you finally see us is as seamless as possible.

-For severe toothaches, we recommend taking certain pain relief medicines such as Ibuprofen or Tylenol for temporary relief until you visit our office.
+For severe toothaches, we recommend taking certain pain relief medicines such as Ibuprofen or Tylenol for temporary relief until you visit our Burlington office for emergency dental care.

 In the event you have a permanent tooth that has been moved out of place due to an injury, apply a cold compress to the outside of the mouth in the affected area.
 If you feel discomfort, take a pain relief medication as needed.